Kalmat/PyWinCtl/README.md

       "rect":       Rect structure of the menu item.
 It is relative to window position, so it won't likely change if window is moved or resized
       "entries":    sub-items within the sub-menu (if any)

-MacOS: Menu dictionary (returned by getMenu() method) will likely contain all you may need to handle application menu:
+MacOS: Menu dictionary (returned by getMenu() method).
+Only for MacOSWindow class (AppleScript-based version):

     Key:            item title (text property)
     Values: